aashiikhannaa/2025-Layoffs-A-Personal-Tableau-Project-/README.md

 # 2025 Tech Layoffs Data Visualization

-This repository contains the Tableau workbook and cleaned dataset used to analyze and visualize global tech layoffs in 2025.
+This repository contains the Tableau workbook, a Jupyter Notebook and a cleaned dataset used to analyze and visualize global tech layoffs in 2025.

 ---